 The important thing to see is that the focus is on the salvation of Israelites.
 This is established by the enclosing declarations of Romans 9:3-4 and 10:1.
 9:3-4: 3.
 For I myself was wishing to be accursed from Messiah for my brothers, my kinsmen according to the flesh, 4. who are Israelites.
 10:1: Brothers, truly my heart's desire and prayer to God for Israel is for it to be saved.
 Everything sandwiched between the two statements has to do with the salvation of Israelites.
 Even those passages in Romans 9 that speak of God's dealings with Gentiles are related back to Israel by Paul's line of reasoning.

 Romans 9:33 sheds light on they are not all Israel, that are of Israel.
 9:33: even as it is written, Behold, I lay in Zion a stone of stumbling and a rock of offence: And he that believeth on him shall not be put to shame.
 Interpreted in the same context, it, too, deals with the salvation of Israelites.
 It distinguishes between Jews who believe and Jews who do not.
 Those Israelites that believe on him shall not be put to shame, and those Israelites who do not believe on Him shall be put to shame.
 It is the closing verse of the chapter, and is an explanation of the opening statement, which is 9:3-4.
 They are not all Israel, that are of Israel distinguishes between Jews who believe and Jews who do not.
 There is no denial that Jews who do not believe are part of Israel, and no addition of believing Gentiles to Israel.
 It merely distinguishes between Jews who believe and Jews who do not believe.

-To bring us back to the point, passages such as this do not make the church Israel or the "Israel of God" or "inward Jews" or a
+Neither of these passages nor any similar them make the church Israel or the "Israel of God" or "inward Jews" or a part of Israel